plattfot/pinentry-rofi/README.md

 Simple pinentry gui using rofi written in GNU guile.

-It's similar in functionality as the gist but this one doesn't force the width to be 27.
+It's similar in functionality as the gist but this one doesn't force the width to be 27 and doesn't depend on systemd.

 I also wanted a small project which I could use to practice writing GNU guile.

-NOTE: Currently not working!

 # Install
 ## From source